viklund/courses/r_programming/1611/Exercises/Dataframes.md

     </pre>
     </details>
 <br>

-5. How long is the your list, and how long are each of the vectors that are part of the list?
+5. How long is your list, and how long are each of the vectors that are part of the list?
     <details>
     <summary>:key: Click to see how</summary>